BarkleyREI/brei-pattern-scaffold/.github/CONTRIBUTING.md

 # Contributing

-To contribute to these repos, you must be an employee of BarkleyREI.
+To contribute to these repos, you must be an employee of Barkley.
 We do not accept pull requests from non-employees.
 We welcome feedback, and you are welcome to use any useful code you find in these repos, but we cannot accept code from outside sources.

 ## Submitting changes